-I’ve just had a classic Dual 601 belt drive turntable on my bench, in for a major service.
-This deck is owned by the gentleman who originally purchased it all those years ago and looks like it – it’s almost as good as new.
+I’ve just had a classic Dual 601 belt-drive turntable on my bench, in for a major service and it’s almost as good as new.

 This particular Dual 601 needed recommissioning after an extended period of more than ten years in storage.
 The automatic tonearm functions were not working correctly and the deck needed a comprehensive grease and lube, plus proper tonearm setup.

 The problem turned out to be a small rubber part that had decayed and fallen off its original point of installation.
-Without this runner part, the tonearm could not be ‘gripped’ by the return mechanism and therefore would not to move.
+Without this part, the tonearm can not be ‘gripped’ by the return mechanism and therefore won’t move.
 I fashioned a replacement part and now the arm works exactly as it should.
 I have since used this repair methodology in several other Dual turntable repairs.

 The owner was very pleased with the result of this major overhaul of his Dual 601 and a few images outlining some of the steps follow.